 Everyone has that one Christmas cookie that just tastes like the holidays… this is mine!

-One thing to remember is that all of the flavor in these cookies comes from the butter and vanilla.
+One thing to remember is that all of the flavors in these cookies comes from butter and vanilla.
 This is a good place to splurge and buy a butter you know and love (rather than a store brand), it will definitely show in the flavor of your cookies.
-I use a high-quality vanilla as well.
+I use high-quality vanilla as well.